Chapter 2 (House of Cards)

-"Chapter 2" (or "Episode 102") is the second episode of the first season of the American political thriller drama series House of Cards.
-It premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.
+"Chapter 2" is the second episode of the first season of the American political thriller drama series House of Cards.
+Written by series creator Beau Willimon and directed by David Fincher, the episode premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.

 Plot

-Frank (Kevin Spacey) is still sitting on the terrace of Freddy's, enjoying his first step to securing his revenge.
-He is off to meet part of the Democratic leadership for breakfast, where they discuss their course of action on how to handle the poorly-received education bill.
+Frank (Kevin Spacey) meets with members of the Democratic leadership to discuss their course of action on how to handle the poorly-received education bill.
 They are interrupted by Remy Danton (Mahershala Ali), a former press secretary-turned-corporate lobbyist, who reminds Frank that his main client, SanCorp, has heavily invested in him.
 Meanwhile, Doug (Michael Kelly) finds something on Senator Michael Kern (Kevin Kilner), President Walker's nominee for Secretary of State, but Frank refuses to use it.
-After leaking the draft of the education bill, Frank secures control of the legislation and lures Donald (Reed Birney) into becoming his scapegoat.
+After leaking the draft of the education bill, Frank secures control of the legislation and lures Blythe (Reed Birney) into becoming his scapegoat.
 Claire (Robin Wright) continues downsizing her staff at the Clean Water Initiative.

 Frank arranges a meeting with Zoe (Kate Mara) and hands her an editorial from a student newspaper in which Kern had denounced the Israeli occupation of the West Bank as illegal.
 Despite reservations, Zoe and her editors decide to publish.
 During an interview with George Stephanopoulos, Kern is confronted with an advance copy of Zoe's article.
 Furthermore, Stamper manages to locate Roy Kapeniak (T.J.
 Edwards), Kern's former co-editor of the student newspaper.
-Frank decides to send Russo (Corey Stoll) to talk with Kapeniak, who reveals that it was actually his article, not Kern's.
-Russo asks him to lie about it and say that Kern wrote it.
+Frank decides to send Russo (Corey Stoll) to talk with Kapeniak, who reveals that it was actually his article, not Kern's; Russo asks him to lie about it and say that Kern wrote it.
 Barnes runs the story linking Kern to the editorial, ending his nomination.
-With everything already planned, Frank contacts Durant and has Barnes leak the senator's (Jayne Atkinson) name as Kern's replacement in order to fuel early media speculation.
+With everything already planned, Frank contacts Durant (Jayne Atkinson) and has Barnes leak her name as Kern's replacement in order to fuel early media speculation.
 Durant leads the polls and thus wins Vazquez's and Walker's support.
 Frank provides subtle affirmation of the choice.